 Through the rest of the 90s, Kightley's career continued to combine stage and television.
 On TV, he was developing his writing and performing talents on Gibson Group sketch shows Skitz, Telly Laughs and Newsflash.
 Kightley was invited to write for Skitz after producer Dave Gibson saw one of his plays; Kightley soon began writing himself into sketches.

 That same year Kightley launched The Naked Samoans, with original members David Fane, Mario Gaoa and Shimpal Lelisi.
 The group of New Zealand-raised Pacific Islanders mined comedy from their experiences of growing up brown and misunderstood, in the world's largest Polynesian city.
 Kightley argues that they had a devil may care, "kamikaze approach.
 We weren't the polite Polynesian group".
-Multiple excerpts from the Naked Samoans' live shows feature in this Tagata Pasifika episode, while this Living Room episode catches them at the Edinburgh Fringe Festival.
+Extended excerpts from the group's live shows (plus interviews) feature in this Tagata Pasifika episode, while this Living Room episode catches them at the Edinburgh Fringe Festival.

 After watching many Naked Samoan shows, Kightley's ex Auckland Star colleague Elizabeth Mitchell decided that the group's portrayal of polynesian teens might work as an animated TV series. bro'Town's portrait of un-PC Pasifika and Māori kids proved a major hit, spawning five seasons.
 Kightley played Vale Pepelo, brother to Shimpal Lelisi's character, and the most studious member of the five.
 Kightley shared the script table (and the recording booth) with Mitchell and fellow Naked Samoans Lelisi, Fane and Gaoa.